-Our ankle doctors, Dr. Wendy Emerson, Dr. Jeff Fox, Dr. Steven Hardage, Dr. Bryan Hawkins, Dr. Robert Marsh, Dr. David Nonweiler, and Dr. Blake Shockley, draw on their knowledge and expertise to develop tailored, comprehensive treatment plans for every ankle patient.
+Our ankle doctors, Dr. Wendy Emerson, Dr. Jeff Fox, Dr. Steven Hardage, Dr. Bryan Hawkins, Dr. Robert Marsh, Dr. Jake Worsham, and Dr. Blake Shockley, draw on their knowledge and expertise to develop tailored, comprehensive treatment plans for every ankle patient.
 Our doctors will always recommend an approach or combination of approaches that will best serve that patient, considering treatments other than surgery first.
 As board-certified orthopedic surgeons, our surgical ankle specialists can also perform a full range of surgeries for all your ankle care needs.

 Symptoms You May Be Having